tgtechy/CountdownGIFGenerator/README.md

 ## Animated Countdown GIF Generator

-This is a <u>**free**</u> Windows 10/11 program.
-No ads or disabled features.
+This is a Windows 10/11 program.
+All core functions are functional in the free version.
+If you would like to unlock the premium features, a small donation is requested.

 The program renders highly customizable transparent animated GIFs showing a countdown from a specified number of seconds.
 The graphics it produces are similar to a clock face with an optional arc that decreases its length over the countdown period.
 The following animated GIFs show some example outputs for a 5 second countdown:

 <p align="left">
   <img src="images/1.gif?v2" width="200">